| |

 the Old Testament confirms that slaves are property and their

 lives are of little consequence.
-To prove the strength of Job's faith, God sends Satan to test him by visiting disasters upon
+To prove the strength of Job's

 him.
 Amongst these disasters is the killing of Job's numerous

 slaves (Job 1).
-Neither God, nor Satan, nor the story's narrator finds it at all odd that people should be killed just
+Neither God, nor Satan, nor the story's narrator

 The New Testament also regards slavery as acceptable.
 It instructs